 Teachings by Swami Viditatmananda

-Next Generation Retreat with Swami Viditatmananda All human beings know that there is a universal law that applies equally to everyone.
-It is, that “I
+Value of Values (Bhagavad Gita 13.7-13.12) Next Generation Retreat with Swami Viditatmananda All human beings know that there is a universal law that applies equally

-Satsang with Swami Viditatmananda …continued from previous issue The first verse describes the Self as sat cit ānanda, while the second verse describes It as
+Pratah Smaranam (Part-6) Satsang with Swami Viditatmananda Saraswati(Continued from previous issue) The first verse describes the Self as sat cit ānanda, while the second verse